tangowithcode/tango_with_django_2/manuscript/chapter1.md

 * *Each category should be accessible via a readable URL* -- for example, `/rango/books-about-django/`.
 * Only *registered users will be able to search and add pages to categories*.
 Therefore, visitors to the site should be able to register for an account.

 At first glance, the specified application to develop seems reasonably straightforward.
 In essence, it is just a list of categories that link to pages.
-However, there are a number of complexities and challenges that need to be addressed.
+However, there are several complexities and challenges that need to be addressed.
 First, let's try and build up a better picture of what needs to be developed by laying down some high-level designs.

 X> ### Exercises
 X> Before going any further, think about these specifications and draw up the following design artefacts.